Jens Hoyer Hansen: Life

 Born in Gram, Denmark, in 1940, Hansen moved to New Zealand with his parents and siblings in 1952.

 After undertaking a traditional jewellery apprenticeship at Sweeney's Jewellers in Auckland, he held his first solo exhibition at New Vision Gallery in 1960.
 He then returned to Europe and worked at A. Michelsen, the Court Jewellers, and the small Borup workshop in Copenhagen between 1962 and 1965.
 He also attended night courses at the School of Applied Arts & Industrial design, Copenhagen.
 He married Gurli Winter in 1965 and they travelled to New Zealand together, and opened their first jewellery business in Glen Eden, Auckland before moving to Nelson in 1968.

 His first workshop in Nelson was initially in the couple's own home in Alton Street.
 He then moved to Hardy Street in 1970, and then to its current corner Selwyn Place and Trafalgar Square location three years later.

 In 1975 he received the Queen Elizabeth II Arts Council travel grant to work as a guest at the Goldsmiths High School, Copenhagen, and left New Zealand again for two years.

 Upon his return to Nelson with Gurli and his two sons Halfdan and Thorkild, he became instrumental, with Gavin Hitchings, in establishing jewellery classes at Nelson Polytechnic (now Nelson Marlborough Institute of Technology).

 During the 1980s, he served as an advisor on the Queen Elizabeth II Arts Council of New Zealand, and was a founding member of Details, the Jewellers, Bone and Stone Carvers of New Zealand.

 In the early 1990s he served as the Artist in Residence at Otago Polytechnic in Dunedin.

 Across his lifetime he exhibited widely in over 30 solo exhibitions, and participated in a large number of group exhibitions in New Zealand, Australia, and Europe.
 In 2021 Polygon highlighted that, "While the One Ring may be Jens Hansen’s global legacy, evidence of his broader artistic impact on New Zealand art and culture appear throughout the island nation.
 'He introduced emerging jewelers and silversmiths to workshop methods and forms of modernism through the Danish lens,' [Justine] Olsen told Polygon.
 In 2004, the national museum Te Papa added some of his early pieces to their permanent collection.
 Hansen also recruited and taught many next-generation jewelers and artists, through summer painting and sculpture classes at the local polytechnic, local workshop demonstrations, and offering bench space to any jeweler who asked".

 Notable works

-Jens was known for his creative and contemporary take on traditional Scandinavian jewellery design.
+Hansen was known for his creative and contemporary take on traditional Scandinavian jewellery design.
 Some of his notable works include: